letoram/arcan/src/a12/net/README.md

 This is also suitable when using 'migration' where you explicitly redirect a client to another 'connection point' (myname in the example above).
 How this is activated depends on your window manager.
-For instance, in durden it can be done through the /target/share/migrate=myname path.
+For instance, in durian it can be done through the /target/share/migrate=myname path.

 There also needs to be something listening on the other end (of course) that can bridge to the right arcan instance.

     arcan-net -l 6680
-		ARCAN_CONNPATH=durden arcan-net -l 6680
+		ARCAN_CONNPATH=durian arcan-net -l 6680

 # Directory